2002 United States Senate election in Alabama

 The 2002 United States Senate election in Alabama was held on November 5, 2002.
 Incumbent Republican U.S. Senator Jeff Sessions won re-election to a second term.
+Sessions became the first Republican to be elected to two full terms to the Senate from the state.
 As of 2022, this is the most recent Senate election in Alabama in which Colbert and Lawrence counties voted for the Democratic candidate.

 Background

 In the 1968 presidential election, Alabama supported native son and American Independent Party candidate George Wallace over both Richard Nixon and Hubert Humphrey.
 Wallace was the official Democratic candidate in Alabama, while Humphrey was listed as the "National Democratic".
 In 1976, Democratic candidate Jimmy Carter from Georgia carried the state, the region, and the nation, but Democratic control of the region slipped after that.

 Since 1980, conservative Alabama voters have increasingly voted for Republican candidates at the federal level, especially in presidential elections.
 By contrast, Democratic candidates have been elected to many state-level offices and comprised a longstanding majority in the Alabama Legislature.